 Earthworks are the process of moving soil from one area to another.
-This may appear to be a simple process, but is actually an engineering activity that requires skilful operation.
+This may appear to be a simple process, but is actually an engineering activity that requires skillful operation.
 Vegetation and topsoil needs to be stripped and separated from the soils below.
 Cut ground needs to be adequately battered back or retained for stability reasons.
 Filling must be carefully undertaken with the soil at the right moisture content and compacted with the right compaction equipment.
 The placement of fill may cause stability problems if carried out on a sloping site.

 If you require a geotechnical engineer for earthworks certification or would like further information, please contact us.